Edrickgro/GestureControlledMouse/README.md

 # finalprojectCSCI1430

-to use this program you need a special glove
+Usage of this program requires a special glove

-You also need a calabration image to calabrate the colors on the gloves.
+An initial image is used to calibrate the colors that will be tracked by the program

-A sample calabration file is provided.
+A sample calibration file is provided.

 Feel free to create your own glove.
 However you might need to replace the files in stencils and reference.png